October 11–16, 2026 · Lake Atitlán, Guatemala

 What Yoga of Death is

-A six-day immersion in conscious dying — through yoga, breath, meditation, ritual, and community.
 The name is direct on purpose: we use the reality of mortality as a lens for what must end in us so truth can move.
+Not a wellness holiday — a genuine confrontation with endings.

 Something in you may be dying — a story, a role, a relationship to yourself.
 This is a space to meet that ending with dignity: not to rush healing, but to stop fighting the threshold.